-Mick Davis, Xstrata chief executive, said in a statement that the merger offered a unique opportunity to create a new business model to respond to a changing environment.
-It is the logical next step for two complementary businesses, he added.
+A merger between Glencore and Xstrata offers a unique opportunity to create a new business model in our industry to respond to a changing environment.
+It is the logical next step for two complementary businesses, said Xstrata chief executive Mick Davis, who will be CEO of the enlarged Glencore.